 - Vegetables: Some claim that a simple way to whiten your teeth is to eat natural teeth whiteners like celery, cucumber, broccoli, and carrots.
 These crunchy fruits and vegetables work to gently scrub away stains on your teeth and increase production of saliva, which helps reduce plaque-causing bacteria.
 Unfortunately, while fruits and vegetables may be effective in washing away food particles and reducing plaque, you will have to wait an extremely long time—maybe even your lifetime—in order to see any whitening results.
 These natural teeth whiteners perform a very subtle role in teeth whitening, therefore the visible effects are minimal.
 Plus, if you drink coffee, tea, or cola often, you're easily canceling out any whitening effects of these natural teeth whiteners.

 - Baking Soda: You've probably heard about the power of baking soda as a natural teeth whitener.
 While it's found in many toothpastes as a natural teeth whitener, it doesn't have the same effect when applied to your toothbrush and used directly on your teeth.
 Those who espouse the whitening action of baking soda as a natural teeth whitener claim that all you need to do is wet your toothbrush, sprinkle it with baking soda, and brush carefully.
 If you don't brush carefully, you could grind the baking soda into your gums and cause irritation.
 As a natural teeth whitener, baking soda will provide a tiny amount of whitening, but it is also true that you can get much more dramatic and life-changing effects by using a whitening toothpaste containing baking soda combined with at-home teeth-whitening technology.
+Find out more about the pros and cons of baking soda for brushing.

 - Strawberries & Baking Soda: A wide variety of household products can be used in combination to make a homemade teeth whitener.
 A popular homemade teeth whitener you may have heard about is a combination of crushed strawberries and baking soda.
 Those who swear by this method claim that you just need to crush a cup or so of strawberries and mix with baking soda.
 Supposedly, this homemade teeth whitener can be used just like regular toothpaste.
 You are advised to brush gently to avoid irritation to your gums and finish by brushing again with your favorite fluoride toothpaste.
 Unfortunately, not only is this not very effective as a homemade teeth whitener, this homemade teeth whitener can actually be harmful.
 Strawberry seeds easily become trapped in the spaces between your teeth.
 It is best to stay away from this homemade teeth whitener and instead make a small investment of $25-50 in scientifically-backed teeth-whitening technology.
 Teeth whitening strips from reputable brands provide dramatic teeth-whitening results and have been proven safe on teeth and gums.